ds5110/project-spring24-hueyyt/README.md

 In the SE results, the south parts where are close to Portland and have more population have good performence.
 They have more younger and well-educated people.
 Middle close to south tracts where are close to the sea have better performence than in the west.
 In the east tracts, the performence is not very well.
 The worst part is the north tracts close to the west.

 ## Challenge
+The major challenge is the data collection step.
 * Incarcerated individuals
   ** The data cannot be find directly in the American Community Survey.
 In the census.gov, after choosing Population and People -> Counts, Estimates, and Projections -> Group Quarters Population -> B26103 Group Quarters Type(3 types), we can get Adult correctional facilities which is 3350.
 It's a estimated data and we cannot get the data of each tract.
   ** In the [National Institute Corrections](https://nicic.gov/resources/nic-library/state-statistics/2021/maine-2021), we can get the corrections state statistics information of Maine in 2021.